everbird/ohmyvocabulary/README.md

 ### 1) Collect my lookup history from **GoldenDict**

-When you look up a word in GoldenDict, it runs a script named `tosink` with `%GDWORD%` as this word. `tosink` is configured in `Dictionaries->Sources->Programs` beforehand.
+When you look up a word in GoldenDict, it runs a script named `tosink` with input `%GDWORD%` as this word. `tosink` is configured in `Dictionaries->Sources->Programs` beforehand.
 It appends this word in `sink.txt`, which is a plain text file managed in Dropbox.

 ### 2) Import new words from above into **Anki**

 [**ECDICT**](https://github.com/skywind3000/ECDICT) is a well-maintained open-source En-Zh dictionary.
 First, `omv` uses [**mdict-utils**](https://github.com/liuyug/mdict-utils) to extracts an SQLite database from the mdx file as a cache to speed up the query.
 Then it queries each word in the `sink.txt`to get the HTML of paraphrases.
 Finally, `omv` calls [**apy**](https://github.com/lervag/apy) to add a new `Note` to **Anki** for each word.
-It uses the word as the front and the HTML-format paraphrase as the back.
+The `Note` uses the word as the front and the HTML-format paraphrase as the back.

 ### 3) Sync **Anki** to AnkiWeb
 `omv` calls `apy sync` to do so.
 (Credits to **apy**)

 ### 4) Update the known.txt
 For a learned word, you can mark it as "suspended" in **Anki** so that it won't show up in further reviews. `omv` calls `apy list` to get such words.
-It appends them to the known.txt, which is yet another plain text file managed in Dropbox.
+It appends these words to the known.txt, which is yet another plain text file managed in Dropbox.

 ## Getting Started

 ### Prerequisites
 - A Unix-like operating system: macOS, Linux, BSD.
-- `Anki` should be installed (it works with 2.1.42 as of March 2021)
+- `Anki` should be installed (2.1.42 as of March 2021)
-- `GoldenDict` should be installed (it works with 1.5.0-RC2 as of March 2021)
+- `GoldenDict` should be installed (1.5.0-RC2 as of March 2021)
 - `git` should be installed
 - `wget` should be installed
 - `pyenv` is optional but recommended